 Are your kids fascinated with earthworms?
-Well, mine are (although I was not as a child)!
-So, we are taking a closer look at worms this week.
-And summer is a great time to study earthworms especially after it rains since they tend to get to the surface due to their tunnels being flooded with water right after it rains.
+Well, mine are!
+(Although, I used to scream each time I saw one until we learned to appreciate these important night-crawlers)!
+So, we are taking a closer look at earthworms through fun and engaging hands-on activities and sensory play.
+Besides, summer is a great time to study earthworms especially after it rains since they tend to get to the surface due to their tunnels being flooded with water.
 And in the winter, earthworms burrow deeper in the soil below the frost level and curl up with other earthworms for warmth, so finding one in the winter is highly unlikely.

 “Moist decomposing wood is a perfect nutrient nursery from which lichens, mosses, flowers, and even other trees can set root and thrive.”
 Nature Anatomy.

 Reading Nature Anatomy book prompted us to make an earthworm (using this amazing air-play-dough) and discuss how important earthworms are in our ecosystem.
 An earthworm can eat pretty much any organic matter that was once living, digesting rotting leaves and breaking them down into a nutrient-rich fertilizer/casts ~ “worm casting.”
 While food scraps are usual worm ‘bedding/food’, worms don’t seem attracted to material that breaks down slowly like wood chips do.
 It is amazing how one’s scraps (which if left rotting could cause serious outbreaks) are another’s favorite food and another’s waste is the rich soil we can’t live without!

 Earthworms eat rotting leaves, flowers, and fruit, as well as dead insects, tiny stones, and bits of dirt which help grind the food.